Posted in Management Best Practices

 3. TOTAL THE MONTHLY NUMBERS

-Total the monthly numbers to get an annual number, then divide by 12 (or by at least 6 in 2014).
+Total the monthly numbers to get an annual number, then divide by 12.
 Ignore any fraction.
 For example, 49.8 employees would count only as 49 employees.
 If the average number of employees per month is at least 50, the employer is a large employer unless the seasonal employee exception applies.

 4. SEASONAL EMPLOYEE EXCEPTION